mymonero/mymonero-android-js/README.md

 ### Where is user data saved?

-#### Warnings:

-* For Android API < 18 values are stored as simple base64 encoded strings.
-* Since web browsers don't have an equivalent of Android's secure storage, data is base64-encoded before being stored in the browser's Local Storage.

 * Android: The data is encrypted and saved to the Android device using an implementation that leverages AndroidKeyStore and SharedPreferences.
 * Web: The data is saved to the browser's local storage.

+#### Data storage warnings:

+* Android API < 18 does not support AndroidKeyStore.
+Android API < 18 values are stored fallback to being stored as simple base64 encoded strings.
+* Since web browsers don't have an equivalent of Android's secure storage, data is base64-encoded before being stored in the browser's Local Storage.

 ## Reporting Bugs & Making Feature Requests